espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 Secure boot is integrated into the ESP-IDF build system, so ``idf.py build`` will automatically sign an app image if secure boot is enabled. ``idf.py bootloader`` will produce a bootloader digest if menuconfig is configured for it.

-However, it is possible to use the ``espsecure.py`` tool to make standalone signatures and digests.
+However, it is possible to use the ``idf.py secure-`` subcommands to make standalone signatures and digests.

 To sign a binary image:

 .. code-block::

-  espsecure.py sign_data --keyfile ./my_signing_key.pem --output ./image_signed.bin image-unsigned.bin
+  idf.py secure-sign-data --version 1 --keyfile ./my_signing_key.pem --output ./image_signed.bin image-unsigned.bin

 The keyfile is the PEM file containing an ECDSA private signing key.